ViniciusSorgetz/E-Commerce/README.md

 - Postgres
 - Drizzle ORM

-## 📌 Trabalhando atualmente
+## 📌 Working currently

-- Criação de testes automatizados
+- Creation of automated tests
-- Integração com Github Actions
+- Integration with Github Actions
-- Sistema de Login com Auth.js
+- Login system with Auth.js
-- CRUDs das principais entidades
+- CRUDs of the main entities